brightbox/brightbox-cloud-controller-manager/README.md

 ## versioning
-The controller uses the Kubernetes versioning system with magic strings injected into the binary via Loader flags to the Go compiler.
+The controller uses the Kubernetes versioning system with magic strings injected into the binary via Loader flags given to the Go compiler.

 The script `hack/version.sh` generates the required loader flags from the commits and tags in the git repository.